S-Vermeer/FTD-Git/Episode 2 - Cow/Videos 2.md

 #TS: 18:20 #morse `... --- .--. .... .. .` : Translation = [[Sophie Perry|Sophie Perry]].
 Sunny asks if it is the same morse code as before (end of episode 1), and the stranger responds with yeah.
 It has moved from the chair to the doorway.

 Pretty flowers!! or Music book! ^bsc-1
 #TS: Majority voted book.
 Book is called the Broadman Hymnal.
 The paper is hidden on song 382 or 383.
-The songs shown are He Ransomed me by J.W. ??? and He Died of a Broken Heart by T. ????
+The songs shown are He Ransomed me by J.W.
+Henderson and He Died of a Broken Heart by T. Dennis

 Pretty flowers ->:\[ or The bell for sure ^bsc-2
 #TS: 19:16 Sunny finds a paper under what seems like a praying golden angel.